 Wide-angle and long telephoto lenses also tend to have larger lens diameters, the former to allow a wider perspective of the scene and the latter to allow in more light.

-A further complication is that lenses are designed for particular sensors.
+A further complication is that lenses are designed for particular types of camera sensors.
 Because full-frame sensors are obviously larger than cropped APS-C sensors, the lenses that are designed for full-frame cameras tend to have larger lens diameters than their equivalents designed to go on cropped-sensor bodies.
 Lenses for smaller sensors, like Micro Four Thirds, are typically smaller still.

 So, in short, yes, the diameter of a lens does matter in the sense that it’s an important part of the optical design of a lens.
 But you can’t look at the lens diameter and determine the quality of a lens, and it’s not really a spec that is worth factoring into the decision on which to buy.